Crohn's disease symptoms and diagnosis background

 2. Endoscopy

-• Colonoscopy: Checks for suspected inflammation in the large intestine.
+• Colonoscopy: Used if inflammation in the large intestine is suspected.

-• Gastroscopy: Checks for suspected inflammation in the stomach and duodenum.
+• Gastroscopy: Used if inflammation in the stomach or duodenum is suspected.

-• Capsule Endoscopy: Checks for suspected inflammation or bleeding in the small intestine.
+• Capsule Endoscopy: Used if inflammation or bleeding in the small intestine is suspected.

-* Identifies discontinuous inflammatory lesions, longitudinal ulcers, cobblestone appearance, strictures, and fistula openings.
-Endoscopy can only confirm inflammation on the inner lining of the intestinal wall.
+* Identifies discontinuous inflammatory lesions, longitudinal ulcers, cobblestone appearance, and strictures/fistula openings.
+Endoscopy only allows visualization of inflammation on the inner lining of the intestines.

 3. Stool Test

-Measures fecal calprotectin (an indicator of intestinal inflammation) and performs a fecal occult blood test.
-If inflammation occurs in the duodenum or small intestine, fecal calprotectin levels may appear low.
+Includes a fecal calprotectin test (a measure of intestinal inflammation) and a fecal occult blood test.
+If inflammation is localized in the duodenum or small intestine, fecal calprotectin levels may show lower results.

 4. Biopsy